DavisPL-Teaching/119/lecture5/README.md

     Due Monday, Nov 24

-    Some changes possible before Monday, will be announced on Piazza
+    Some minor changes possible before Monday, will be announced on Piazza

 Plan:

+- Start with poll

-- Lecture 5, part 1: introduction to distributed pipelines.
+- Lecture 5, part 1: introduction to distributed pipelines and PySpark.

 Questions?